What are family responsibilities?

 Workers who experience discrimination on the basis of family responsibilities could be entitled to:

 - or reinstatement if you have been dismissed from employment.

 We can advocate on your behalf in the Human Rights Commission or any other relevant court or tribunal.

 We can advise you of your best options moving forward, to ensure you get the outcome you are looking for.

 Make no mistake, we will not give up fighting until we have achieved justice for you.

-IMPORTANT: Workers dismissed from employment because of family responsibilities, have 21 days from the date of dismissal to file a claim.
+Workers dismissed from employment because of family responsibilities, have just 21-days from the date of dismissal to file a claim.
+So don’t delay!

 To connect with us, please follow us on